mohie93/car-listing-marketplace-dashboard-backend/README.md

 ## How to run the app locally:

 - Make sure you have docker installed and running
+- Create the DB
 - Clone from Github
 - CD to the project directory
-- Run command `docker-compose build"
-- Run command `docker-compose up"
 - Wait till the build completed
+- Run command `npm run dev`
 - API on `http://localhost:5000/api/v1`

 ## Todos: